Major in Asian Studies

 • Any course dealing with Asia taken while participating in a PSU-sponsored study abroad program.
 Non-PSU study abroad programs require prior approval before their courses can be applied to the major.

 Magdalena Rohling(email@example.com) is the undergraduate adviser for the major and minor in Asian Studies, Chinese and Japanese.
-She is located at 233-C Burrowes Building.
-For walk-in hours and appointments visit http://la.psu.edu/current-students/undergraduate-students/advising.
+She is located at 213 Ritenour Building.
+For walk-in hours go to 160A Burrowes Building (Tuesday 1:30-3:30, Wednesday 1:30-3:30, Friday 9:30-11:30) and to schedule appointments visit: http://www.la.psu.edu/advising-appt/.
 Select “Appointments” and click the “Advisers” link at the top of the page to view her hours for the week.

 Please make an appointment if you need help with: